Backhage/LearnASP.NET/README.md

 of the pool and forces you through a lot of new concepts.
 If you are not pretty well familiar with ASP.NET you will have a tough time following along.
 But the author promises to go through all the new concepts in detail in later chapters.

+**NOTE:** There is a bad bug in the IdentitySeedData.cs code in the book.
+It uses the *FindByIdAsync* method to try to find the admin user in the database.
+However, it uses the admin username for lookup, which has the effect that the lookup always fails.
+The correct method to use is *FindByNameAsync*.